barefootwriter/KPU/IDEA/dev/biblio.md

 This chapter of the Bologna Process implemtation guide discusses considerations for creating effective learning outcomes in programs and courses that utlize the Bologna process.
 The text explores the implications of a core approach: *… The principal question asked of the student or the graduate will therefore no longer be “what did you do to obtain your degree?” but rather “what can you do now that you have obtained your degree?”
 (Purser, Council of Europe, 2003).

 Campbell, G. (2013). *The single most consequential thing we do in universities: a case study in teaching assessment to new academics*.
-In Salter, D. J. (Ed). *Cases on quality teaching practices in higher education*.
+In Salter, D. J. (Ed), *Cases on quality teaching practices in higher education*.
 Hershey, PA: IGI Global.

 Discusses a general approach to thinking purposefully about assessment.

 Courneya, C. A. (2013). *White coat warm heART*.
-In Salter, D. J. (Ed). *Cases on quality teaching practices in higher education*.
+In Salter, D. J. (Ed), *Cases on quality teaching practices in higher education*.
 Hershey, PA: IGI Global.

 Discusses the uses of art and art-making approaches during professional medical identity formation.
 Shows several examples of successful learner-centered, art-based approaches.